Membrane-Associated Self-Assembly for Cellular Decision Making: Results

-This also changes the sensitivity of the threshold $\cc{R}^*$ to variations in adhesiveness.
-The threshold is robust to variations in membrane adhesiveness when the decision boundary is sharp, or equivalently when $\mathrm{d}\cc{R}^*/\mathrm{d}y$ (see Eqn.~(S4)) is small.
 This occurs for strong interactions with receptors (high $\Ka{AR}$ or low $h$), whereas for weak interactions we see the receptor threshold changes rapidly with adhesiveness (Fig.~\ref{fig:phase-diagram}b).
-In all cases, when the adhesiveness becomes very weak, the boundary line flattens out as expected, as eventually the receptors cannot rescue nucleation.
-Finally, either increasing $\ell$ or lowering the solution concentration of subunits $\cc{A,tot}$ both sharpen the decision threshold, supporting detection of low receptor concentrations, albeit also shifting the maximal membrane adhesion strength via Eqn.~(\ref{eqn:crit-adh-str}).
-Because $c_L$ is the 3D measure of recruiter concentration, we note the surface density $\rho_L$ must rise when $\ell$ increases and $c_L$ is constant\cite{yogurtcu2018cytosolic}.
+In all cases, when the adhesiveness becomes very weak, the boundary line flattens out as expected, as receptors cannot rescue nucleation.
+Additionally, either increasing $\ell$ or lowering the solution concentration $\cc{A,tot}$ both sharpen the threshold, supporting detection of low receptor concentrations, albeit also shifting the maximal membrane adhesion strength via Eqn.~(\ref{eqn:crit-adh-str}).

-\textit{Stochastic simulations reproduce theory.}---To validate the theory presented, we performed stochastic particle-based reaction-diffusion simulations using the NERDSS software package\cite{varga2020nerdss}.
-NERDSS generates stochastic trajectories of rigid-body components consistent with the Smoluchowski model of collision-based reactions\cite{smoluchowski1917mathematical,johnson2014free}.
-Binding and unbinding are parameterized by rates $k_{\text{on/off}}$ that directly constrain the equilibrium constants via $\Ka{}=k_{\mathrm{on}}/k_{\mathrm{off}}$.
-Key inputs for the simulation are rigid molecule geometries with specified binding sites and binding partners, reaction rates, and copy numbers.
-We report all parameters in the SI.
-The model components mimic the lattice model used for the theory.
-Multivalent monomer subunits (A) each contain $Z=3$ sites to interact with other A monomers and assemble a hexagonal lattice, and they contain distinct sites to bind the lipids and receptors (Fig.~\ref{fig:simulation-details}a).
-Lipids and receptors have a single binding site.
-We include the one allosteric effect imposed in the theory: subunits bind receptors only after binding to the membrane.

-By simulating each system to equilibrium, we quantify the size of the largest assembly as receptor densities increase, with direct comparison to the theoretical model of Eqns.~(\ref{eqn:eq_sys}) and Eqn.~(\ref{eqn:boundary-energy}) (Fig.~\ref{fig:simulation-details}b).
-Simulations recapitulate the sharp transition in assembly for finite receptor densities at low adhesiveness, and the persistent nucleation without receptors for high adhesiveness.
-The parameter $\varepsilon$ was determined by a single-parameter fit to all the data, with a best fit value of 5.1.
-The theory curves correspond to the horizontal dashed lines in Fig.~\ref{fig:phase-diagram}.
-The overall agreement between theory and stochastic simulation is excellent.

-\textit{Biological and experimental relevance of parameter regimes.}--- The parameter regimes used for simulations and theory closely match physiologic regimes for component concentrations\cite{hein2015human,duan2022integrating}, binding affinities\cite{duan2022integrating}, and the $\ell$ of common eukaryotic cells\cite{yogurtcu2018cytosolic}.
-To be concrete, we consider clathrin-mediated endocytosis, an essential process for internalizing receptors that is increasingly recognized as a key step during decision-making within cells\cite{sigismund2021endocytosis}.
-The three components L, R and A map to the plasma membrane lipid $\text{PIP}_2$, receptors such as Transferrin Receptor, and the clathrin trimer glued to its adaptor protein.
-Abundances and affinities used here were previously compiled in ref\cite{duan2022integrating,guo2022large}, with details in SI.